tiagoluis12/country-info-backend/README.md

    "winston"
 4. npm start or npm run dev (The server will start, and the API will be accessible at http://localhost:3001)

+## Running Tests

+Run the tests you have to use the following command: node --experimental-vm-modules node_modules/jest/bin/jest.js

+Jest will execute the tests and report the results in your terminal.

 ## API Documentation

 Get Country Information